stuartcraig100/rangecroquetatmaleny.org.au/wp-content/plugins/advanced-access-manager/readme.txt

 11. Improve your website security

 == Changelog ==

+= 5.8.2 =
+* Fixed numerous bugs with access control for media
+* Added support for change_own_password capability
+* Added support for change_passwords capability
+* Added type casting to the Access Policy document
+* Added new resource `Role` to the Access Policy
+* Refactored internal Access Policy implementation
+* Improved performance

 = 5.8.1 =
 * Fixed bug that causes fatal error with Policy editor on Linux servers